btrettel/plint/README.md

 As plint's restriction checking only looks at claim elements, and not relationships between the elements, it is not a complete analysis.

+If both the `-s`/`--spec` and `-r`/`--restriction` flags are enabled, a rudimentary analysis of the specification will be made to identify possible species elections.

 ## DAV claims viewer search string

 If any warnings are printed, plint will display a string which can be pasted into the DAV claims viewer to highlight the terms found to have issues in the claims.